As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 This is limited to work on residences that are no more than two stories in height.

-You’ll need to show proof of four years of experience, or a combination of education and experience (with up to three years of education are able to substitute for experience).
+You’ll need to show proof of four years of experience, or a combination of education and experience (with up to three years of education can substitute for experience).
 You must show proof of financial stability, as well as liability and workers’ compensation insurance in Florida.

 You’ll need to pass a trade exam, as well as a business and law exam.
 You may be able to register with the state and then apply for a trade license at the local, county or city level.